SungardAS/aws-services-alerts/README.md

-# Account Health Alert
+# Unified Serverless Alert System

-Lambda Functions to manage AWS Alerts
+Serverless Central System to Manage All Different Kinds of Alerts

 ![aws-services][aws-services-image]

 ## How To Setup a CodePipeline

-Use 'codepipeline.yaml' template to create a stack
+Use `codepipeline.yaml` template to create a stack

 Input Parameter Values